First-Time Boat Owners: 10 Tips to Get Started

-Ready to join the fun on the water?
-Buying a boat, whether new or pre-owned, is the first step.
+If you’re ready to join the fun on the water, buying a boat, whether new or pre-owned, is the first step.
 But there are a few details to consider before you turn the key.
-For all you first time boat owners out there, follow these simple steps to help ease into ownership.
+For all you first-time boat owners out there, follow this simple checklist with tips on how to help ease into ownership.

 First-Time Boat Owner Checklist